-The jobless rate declined from 14.7% in the first quarter to 14.0% in the second quarter, the lowest reading since Q4 2008.
-In absolute terms, the number of unemployed workers stood at 3.23 million, below the 3.35 million jobless recorded in the previous quarter.
+The jobless rate inched down from 13.9% in the third quarter to 13.8% in the final quarter of 2019, the lowest reading since Q4 2008.
+In absolute terms, the number of unemployed workers stood at 3.19 million, slightly below the 3.21 million jobless recorded in the previous quarter.

-Employment gains were centered in the services sector, which rebounded from the losses it posted in the first quarter by adding 313,200 jobs, in large part linked to the start of the tourist season.
-Jobs were also created in the industrial sector (+56,000).
-However, jobs were shed in both the agricultural (-30,400) and construction (-5,000) sectors.
-Temporary jobs were up 166,100 in Q2, slightly above the 164,500 permanent positions created.
-Meanwhile, the total workforce rose by 210,200 people in Q2 to a total of 23.0 million.
+Employment gains were centered in the services sector by adding 83,000 jobs, in large part due to the holiday season.
+Jobs were also created in the agricultural (+47,600) and construction (+14,000) sectors.
+However, jobs were shed in the industrial sector (-52,100).
+Notably, temporary jobs were down 78,600 in Q4, contrasting the 134,700 permanent positions created.
+Meanwhile, the total workforce rose by 70,100 people in Q4 to a total of 23.2 million.

-FocusEconomics Consensus Forecast participants expect unemployment to average 13.7% this year, which is down 0.1 percentage points from last month’s projection.
-For 2020, the panel foresees an unemployment rate of 12.8%.
+FocusEconomics Consensus Forecast participants expect unemployment to average 13.5% this year, which is up 0.3 percentage points from last month’s projection.
+For 2021, the panel foresees an unemployment rate of 13.1%.

 Spain - Unemployment Data

 5 years of economic forecasts for more than 30 economic indicators.